Israel, Hamas reach a ceasefire, with hostages and prisoners to be freed within days

 As outlined by Trump last week, key elements of the deal call for Hamas to disarm and give up a future role in governing Gaza, the small, seaside territory devastated by the fighting.
 However, Hamas has not stated that it will do this.

-Israel will be required to pull back some of its troops from cities and other areas deep inside Gaza, but will maintain a military presence in the territory for the time being.
-The Israeli forces will pull back to a buffer zone on the edges of Gaza as the ceasefire solidifies and peace takes hold.
+Israel will be required to pull back some of its troops from cities and other areas deep inside Gaza, but will maintain a military presence in the territory.
+The Israeli forces are supposed to pull back to a buffer zone on the edges of Gaza as the ceasefire solidifies and peace takes hold.

 However, the precise details and overall timeline of these key provisions were not immediately clear.